SubhrajyotiSen/subhrajyoti.me/content/posts/mozilla-at-ingenius-2015.md

 ![](/uploads/12045620_10207772565818065_8886259931049038627_o.jpg)

 From time to time, various hackers approached us to know more about Mozilla and the FSA program.
 It was really good to see so many interested people.
 We later went around and talked to many teams regarding their projects and helping them with their queries and small issues.
-Some of the teams had really innovative ideas.
+Some of the teams had really innovative ideas.By the end of the day, I had been able to mentor 5 team on various aspects of their Android apps.

 ![](/uploads/12140208_10207773373598259_5793051195472324314_o.jpg)